How to choose your motorcycle shoes: a practical guide for riding protected and in style

 • Cut resistance

-• Protection of the malleoli , tibia and heel
+• Protection of the malleoli, shin, and heel

 • Crush resistance

-A CE pictogram with performance levels (e.g. 1/2/2/1) appears inside compliant models - to be preferred, even for urban use.
+A CE pictogram with performance levels (e.g., 1/2/2/1) appears inside compliant models—these should be prioritized, even for urban use.

 Shoe height

-• High : covers the ankle, good compromise between protection and comfort.
+• High-top: covers the ankle, good compromise between protection and comfort.

-• High (boots) : maximum protection of the shin and ankle — ideal for touring, track or off-road.
+• Tall (boots): maximum protection of the shin and malleolus—ideal for touring, track, or off-road.

 Waterproofing and breathability

-• Waterproof membrane (Gore-Tex, Hipora, Drytex, etc.): essential for riding in all weather.
+• Waterproof membrane (Gore-Tex, Hipora, Drytex…): essential for riding in all weather conditions.

 Integrated reinforcements